atata-framework/atata.io/_includes/components/select.md

 Represents the select control.
 By default is being searched by the label.
 It is possible to select an option by text or value.
-By default selects by text.
-By default is being searched by the label.
+By default selects by the text.

 ```html
 <select id="brand">